 First part (prof. Ciappelli)

 "Family memory in the early modern period."

-The exam will consist of: a) an oral section - based on knowledge of assigned readings (see "Programma"), material distributed during the lectures, and class notes for students who attend lectures; b) a written essay of 10-15 pages on a topic agreed upon with the professor.
-Papers must be submitted to the professor at least two weeks in advance of the oral exam, and in a form agreed upon with the professor during office hours.
+2. a WRITTEN ESSAY of 40-50,000 characters (including notes) on a topic agreed with the professor.
+Papers must be sent to the professor at least two weeks in advance of the oral exam, in ways agreed upon with the professor during office hours.